aksommerville/egg2/README.md

 - - [ ] Demo: Update re new synth.
 Remove "force", allow multiple songs, do a Yoshi track and danger track, ocarina, test all the things...
 - [ ] Audio review, when close to ready.
 - [ ] Minor bugs and tweaks outstanding.
+- - [ ] eggrun: Saving to "EGG_SDK/out/linux/eggrun.save" for every game.
+Should be "{{ROM}}.save".
+- - [ ] `eggdev convert`: Saved games to/from JSON, for migrating your saves between native and web.
+- - - [ ] That's such a simple conversion, and useful to players, maybe we should put it in `eggrun` too?
 - - [ ] SongEditor: Something akin to MIDI-In when modecfg modals are open, for when there's no MIDI device.
 - - [ ] Revise SDK's program zero to be more neutral config-wise, since it is what every tuned channel will default to.
 Doesn't matter whether it sounds nice.
 - - [ ] SpriteEditor: Setting image or tile from the conveniences should fill a blank row if there is one, rather than adding.